-Are you a veteran pursuing an undergraduate degree?
+Are you pursuing an undergraduate degree?
 If so, you may be interested in this training to become a trauma researcher.

 Undergraduate Trauma Research Training Program

 (and a limited number of non-Veterans) who are undergraduates to participate in new program sponsored by the National Science Foundation; students earn $3,000 through participation.